 Which is the best route to climb Kilimanjaro?

 One of the specialties of Kilimanjaro climb is that it offers various routes for climbers.
 You can climb Kilimanjaro via Machame route, Lemosho route, Rongai route, and Marangu route.
 And each route has its own specialty.
 However, the best route to climb Mount Kilimanjaro is mostly the Lemosho route.
-You can check the comparative attributes of the different routes up to Mt.
-Kilimanjaro to find out which one suits the best for you.
+You can check the comparative attributes of the different routes to climb Mount Kilimanjaro to find out which one suits the best for you.

 Kilimanjaro climb via Lemosho route treats you the most beautiful scenic view, and it is also less crowded than the other routes.
 Moreover, it also has more acclimatization time, which increases your chance safe and successful ascent of Kilimanjaro